ACCESS

 Tokaido-Shinkansen-Line-Map

 There are three services on the Tokaido Shinkansen Line – Nozomi, Hikari and Kodama.
-Nozomi is the fastest but is not covered by the Japan Rail (JR) Pass.
-The Hikari service is and is substantially faster than Kodama services, meaning that when using the Tokaido Shinkansen from Shin-Osaka, we recommend using the Hikari service.
+Nozomi is the fastest but is not completely covered by the Japan Rail (JR) Pass.
+The Hikari service is substantially faster than Kodama services, meaning that when using the Tokaido Shinkansen from Shin-Osaka, we recommend using the Hikari service.
 From Kyoto, you can reach the following stations: Osaka in 15 to 20 minutes, Nagoya 35 to 55 minutes and Tokyo 135 to 160 minutes (depending on which service you choose).
 Refer to our ‘Tokaido Shinkansen Timetable’ page for the daily schedule.
-The Japan Rail (JR) Pass covers services on the Tokaido Shinkansen – other than the Nozomi – and all services on the Hokuriku Shinkansen including Nagano Station.
+The Japan Rail (JR) Pass completely covers services on the Tokaido Shinkansen – other than the Nozomi – and all services on the Hokuriku Shinkansen including Nagano Station.

 OTHER TRAIN LINES / SERVICES TO CENTRAL JAPAN